 Inspection of the equation shows that the constant a must have the units of $[(pressure)(volume)^2]$ for the expression in the first set of parentheses to be consistent throughout.
-If the units of pressure are atm and those of volume are cm3, a will have the units of $[(atm)(cm)^6]$.
-Similarly, b must have the same units as V, or in this particular case the units of cm3.

-Your handbook shows that microchip etching roughly follows the relation where d is the depth of the etch in microns (micrometers, μ m) and t is the time of the etch in seconds.
+If the units of pressure are atm and those of volume are cm, a will have the units of [(atm)(cm)].
+Similarly, b must have the same units as V, or in this particular case the units of cm where d is the depth of the etch in microns (micrometers, $\mu$ m) and t is the time of the etch in seconds.
 What are the units associated with the numbers 16.2 and 0.021?
 Convert the relation so that d becomes expressed in inches and t can be used in minutes.